Videovision Entertainment

 South African stories, carried to the world.

-Distant Horizon, the wholly-owned international arm with offices in London and Los Angeles, is how the work leaves home.
-It is the bridge between a Durban production house and the festivals, broadcasters and buyers of the world, and the reason a film made in KwaZulu-Natal can open in Toronto, Cannes or Monaco.
+Distant Horizon, the wholly-owned international arm with offices in London and Los Angeles, is how the work reaches the world.
+It connects a Durban production house to festivals, broadcasters and buyers abroad, so a film made in KwaZulu-Natal can open in Toronto, Cannes or Monaco.

 • Worldwide sales and distribution, London and Los Angeles